-TMD can usually be diagnosed based on your symptoms and a thorough physical exam.
+TMD can often be diagnosed based on your symptoms and an exam.

-A physical exam may be completely normal despite symptoms, or may reveal:
+An exam may be normal or may find:

 Temporomandibular disorders.
 American Association of Oral and Maxillofacial Surgeons website.
-Available at: http://www.aaoms.org/images/uploads/pdfs/tmj_disorders.pdf.
-Published 2013.
-Accessed February 22, 2017.
+Available at: https://www.aaoms.org/docs/practice_resources/clinical_resources/tmd_disorders.pdf.
+Accessed July 29, 2019.

-TMJ.
-American Academy of Otolaryngology-Head and Neck Surgery website.
+Temporo-mandibular joint (TMJ) pain.
+ENThealth—American Academy of Otolaryngology-Head and Neck Surgery website.
 Available at: http://www.entnet.org/content/tmj.
 Updated January 2019.
 Accessed July 29, 2019.

 TMJ.
 Mouth Healthy—American Dental Association website.
 Available at: http://www.mouthhealthy.org/en/az-topics/t/tmj.
 Accessed July 29, 2019.

 TMJ (temporomandibular joint and muscle disorders).
 National Institute of Dental and Craniofacial Research website.
 Available at: https://www.nidcr.nih.gov/oralhealth/Topics/TMJ/TMJDisorders.htm.
-Updated April 2015.
-Accessed February 22, 2017.
+Accessed July 29, 2019.